 If your gums have been bleeding when you brush, or if it’s simply been a while since your last checkup, we’d love to see you.

-Give our office a call at 301-869-2600 or request an appointment online.
-Dr. Hagigi and our team at Montgomery Dental Associates will take a look, give you the straight story, and help you get back on track.
+Contact Dr. Mark Hagigi today at (301) 679-7786 or request an appointment online.
+Dr. Hagigi and our team at Montgomery Dental Associates will take a look, give you the straight story, and help you get back your smile.